gojoychain/slate/source/index.html.md

 }
 ```

 This endpoint creates a new wallet.
-When a new wallet is created, two balance rows will automatically be created for that new wallet.
+When a new wallet is created, two balance rows (`JOY` and `JUSD`) will automatically be created for that new wallet.

 ### HTTP Request